 Taste: Floral + Lavender + Funky

 High: Euphoric + Relaxing + Focused

 Gorilla Glue looks like good weed, to make it simple.
 It’s got strong trichomes, making the buds glisten.
+It does have a low CBD content, so if you’re looking to buy CBD, perhaps a different strain would be more suitable.
 There is an equal balance of nug to leaf ratio, and the orange hairs starkly stand out amongst the differing tints of green.